memfault/interrupt/_drafts/faster-builds.md

 it will take to compile.
 If the compiler is fed a file with 10 lines, it might take 10 ms to compile, but with 5000 lines, it might take 100 ms.

-One step that happens before a file is compiled is "reprocessing".
+One step that happens before a file is compiled is "preprocessing".
 A preprocessor takes all `#include "file.h"` statements and replaces them with the _entire contents_ of the file being included, and does this recursively.
 This means that a `.c` file as small as the following could wind up being 5000+ lines